New Nationalism (Theodore Roosevelt): Speech and campaign

-The question that most immediately suggests itself in regard to the speech is therefore not "Is there going to a third party headed by Roosevelt, Cummins, La Follette, Pinchot, Garfield?"-but rather "How much of this program of radical or progressive Republicanism will the radical or progressive wing of the party under the picturesque and aggressive leadership of Roosevelt be able to write into the party platforms and make effective in Congress during the next six or eight years?"
+The question that most immediately suggests itself in regard to the speech is therefore not "Is there going to be a third party headed by Roosevelt, Cummins, La Follette, Pinchot, Garfield?"-but rather "How much of this program of radical or progressive Republicanism will the radical or progressive wing of the party under the picturesque and aggressive leadership of Roosevelt be able to write into the party platforms and make effective in Congress during the next six or eight years?"
 And once again, only time will tell.

 In terms of policy, Roosevelt's platform included a broad range of social and political reforms advocated by progressives.

+Progressive National Convention

+Theodore Roosevelt and Hiram Johnson, full-length portrait, standing, shaking hands after being nominated as presidential and vice-presidential candidates for the Progressive or Bull-moose party.